SchulzLab/JAMI/docs/index.rst

 .. figure:: _static/cytoscape_import.png

-  Supplemantal Figure 1: Cytoscape import of JAMI network files.
+  Supplemental Figure 1: Cytoscape import of JAMI network files.

 Here, all column types are inferred correctly and automatically such that you should press OK.